Junggeun Oh: Life

 He won several awards and scholarships.

 Work

 In the early 2000 years Junggeun Oh created highly detailed woodprints that were sometimes over-sized and made of more than 40 plates each.

-Since living in Berlin Oh has been working on his series "interspaces" (in German "Zwischenräume“).
+Since living in Berlin Oh has been working on his series "interspaces" (in German "Zwischenräume").

 Herein he paints (mostly in red) the shapes that buildings draw in the sky as minimalistic abstract forms.
-2012 Junggeun Oh designed a Buddy Bear for the ambassy of South Korea.
+2012 Junggeun Oh designed a Buddy Bear for the embassy of South Korea.